Vidi0/scratch-io/docs/wharf/patch.md

 ## Magic bytes

-The first four bytes of a wharf patch are the magic bytes: `0x0FEF_5F00` (in little endian)
+The first four bytes of a wharf patch are the magic bytes, which are represented as `0x0FEF_5F00` in little-endian format.

 ## Header